June-Skeeter/GEOB270_Lab1_2021S1/Content/Lab1.md

 # Part 1: A “Quick Start” to ArcGIS Pro Software

-Demonstrate basic use of GIS software ArcGIS Pro by completing 3 ArcGIS Pro “Quick Start” tutorials from ESRI (Environmental Systems Research Institute).
-The following tutorials will give you a brief overview of the skills you will be building on each lab.
-By the end of the term you will have become comfortable utilizing these GIS skills/tools.
-The three tutorials will take you about 1:40 minutes all together:
+Below are three ArcGIS Pro “Quick Start” tutorials from ESRI (Environmental Systems Research Institute).
+The tutorials will give you a brief overview of the skills you will be building on each lab and help you familiarize yourself with the ArcGIS Pro interface.
+For each of the three tutorials, watch the video, then work through the instructions.

 ## ESRI Training
 * If you have purchased ArcGIS Pro, you can sign in through your UBC ArcGIS online account you created.